MarcSkovMadsen/awesome-streamlit/AWESOME-STREAMLIT.md

   - Describe their way of securely deploying these applications to on-premise or cloud and
   - join the [one-click deployment solution for Teams](https://streamlit.io/forteams/) beta.

 For building larger, traditional applications with data science app components the data science app components can in a lot of cases be build in Streamlit and embedded in the larger application.
 REST API endpoints should still be developed when the need is there.
-But start out developing

 ### Notebooks - Disclaimer